Stages of Forgiveness

 We have all committed crimes of the heart.
 There are people we’ve humiliated, bad awful things we’ve said, and the wonderful things we never did say.
 Some of us have done bad things for good reasons.
 Sometimes we do bad things for bad reasons.
 We have punished ourselves and others with these acts, adding to the suffering of our world.

-It is time to stop punishing yourself.
-It’s time to forgive.
-Forgiveness does exist.
-It is a powerful process of initiation.
+Often, for us to begin to stop punishing ourselves, we must learn how to forgive.
+Forgiveness is a powerful process of initiation.
 Without it, our species would have annihilated itself in endless retributions.
 There would be no history.
 Not forgiving will kill you.
 When you are locked into something and it captures your reason, it will start to define your life.
 The boulder of punishment must be removed from the road or you won’t be able to move forward.

 There are four stages of forgiveness: